Vassily Brandt

-Karl Wilhelm (Vasily Georgievich) Brandt (Willy Brandt) (1869 – February 2, 1923) was a German-Russian trumpeter, pedagogue, and composer.
-He is considered the founder of the Russian trumpet school.
+Karl Wilhelm (Vasily Georgievich) Brandt (Willy Brandt) (1869 – 2 February 1923) was a German-Russian trumpeter, pedagogue, and composer.
+He is the founder of the Russian trumpet school.

 Life

 Karl Wilhelm Brandt was born and educated in Coburg, Saxe-Coburg and Gotha, now part of Germany.
 Between 1887 and 1890, he worked alternatively in the spa orchestra in Bad Oeynhausen and in Helsinki.
 He was active in the Helsinki Philharmonic Society, now the Helsinki Philharmonic Orchestra, under Robert Kajanus.
 In 1890, he changed his name to Vassily Georgyevich and moved to Moscow, Russia.

 The opening of the Saratov Conservatory in September 1912 drew Vassily Brandt to Saratov for the remainder of his life.
 He spoke Russian quite poorly, often relying on demonstration for musical instruction.
-He died on February 2, 1923, purportedly as the result of a vaccination.
+He died on 2 February 1923, purportedly as the result of a vaccination.

 Career

 Vassily Brandt became principal trumpet of the Bolshoi Theatre in 1890 and became first cornet in 1903.
 He succeeded Theodor Richter (1826–1901) as the second ever trumpet professor of the Moscow Conservatory in 1900, and also taught band orchestration there.
 In Moscow, he was part of the Russian Musical Society and toured as part of a brass quartet with members of the Bolshoi Theatre.
 He conducted for the Alexandrovsky Military College military band.

 Brandt joined the faculty of the newly established Saratov Conservatory in 1912 as the first professor of trumpet.
 His fellow brass quartet member Ivan Lipaev made a similar move.
 There, he managed and conducted the conservatory orchestra in addition to playing as the principal trumpet.
 He taught using the Arban method and his own compositions.